-Organisations like Amazon, Unilever and KPMG seek out OU graduates – and according to THE (Times Higher Education), OU graduates are regarded as among the most employable in the UK (we’re ranked 13th in the list).
-OU study certainly stands out on a CV, demonstrating initiative and the determination to succeed.
+Organisations like Amazon, Unilever and KPMG seek out OU graduates.
+OU study stands out on a CV, demonstrating initiative and the determination to succeed.
 Employers across a range of industries are also attracted by the transferable skillsets that our law courses are designed to develop, including problem solving, researching and critical thinking.

 If you want to become a solicitor or barrister, then the LLB will help you achieve that goal.
 It is a competitive market so you will need to demonstrate that you have more to offer than just good degree results.
 Relevant prior experience and work experience gained while studying will help, as will the advice of your tutors – many of whom are practising lawyers.